Angel wings beautifully symbolize love, spirituality, and protection.

 They use a pencil, paper napkins, and glue to achieve the flowy effect and attach elastic to the wings to make them easy to wear.

-2. Angel Wings With Feathers
+2. Angel Wings with Feathers

 After drawing and cutting out the wings’ shape, she spray paints the cardboard white and sticks feathers on it.
+Try glue or strong adhesive like duct tape.

 While she recommends using elastic for the arm straps, she says using yarn will also work just fine.

-3. Mantel Makeover Angel Wings
+3. Mantel Makeover Idea

 She uses paper plates to make the wings, but they are intricately arranged and tastefully painted, which is what gives the piece its charm.